adobe/aio-cli-plugin-aem-rde/README.md

 This command creates a local configuration file `.aio` that contains the information to activate the experimental feature.

+To reset and deploy to RDE, the user must have one of the following permissions:
+`Business Owner`, `Deployment Manager`, `Developer` or `Program Manager`.
 ## Verifying configuration

 1. Run `aio aem:rde` for general help.